Founder/ Creator/ Editor/Podcaster-In-Chief

 Discovered as a babe in an abandoned comic book storage box and bitten by a radioactive comic fan when he was a teenager, Kristian Horn is the Founder/Editor/Producer of Part-Time Fanboy.

 Kristian has been a contributing writer and interviewer for the Ain’t It Cool News comic book section and is a sometime cartoonist and designer.
-Some of his work can be seen at his website (which really needs to be updated) www.kristianhorn.com.
+Some of his work can be seen at his website www.kristianhorn.com.
 He’s also acted in some really bad movies a long time ago so the less said about that the better.
 He also helped co-create the concept for the comic Baby Badass and is currently working on his own all-ages webcomic, The Periwinkle Puss.

-Kristian works as an Online Media Producer for a large multi-media/retail company which he won’t name here and lives in Reseda, California with his wonderfully tolerant wife and daughter.
+Kristian works as an Online Media Producer for a large multi-media/retail company which he won’t name here and lives in Los Angeles, California with his wonderfully tolerant wife and daughter.

 You can contact Kristian by e-mailing email@example.com